 - Retained Earnings are the funds you have left at the end of the year.
-Essentially, retained earnings are your profits minus any dividends you've paid out to investors.
+Essentially, retained earnings are your previous profits minus any dividends you've paid out to investors.
 These earnings are then re-invested into the company in the following year.
-If your retained earnings are in the negative, then your company is losing money.

 - Earnings are the same as your company's profits.
 If your company is profitable, then your earnings will accumulate month by month in the balance sheet.

 In LivePlan, the balance sheet is labeled “projected."
 This means that the numbers are estimates for future planning, not a record of your actual business performance.
 For a more detailed understanding of the balance sheet, we recommend reading the following articles: